hwgilbert16/scholarsome/README.md

 Open `.env` with your favorite text editor, and fill in the required fields, along with any optional ones that fit your use case.

-Start the service, and run it in the background.
+Start the service in a detached state.

 ```
 docker compose --env-file .env up -d